VictoryShares US Large Cap High Div Volatility Wtd ETF (NASDAQ:CDL) Short Interest Update

-VictoryShares US Large Cap High Div Volatility Wtd ETF (NASDAQ:CDL) was the recipient of a significant decline in short interest in April.
-As of April 15th, there was short interest totalling 100 shares, a decline of 92.3% from the March 31st total of 1,300 shares.
-Based on an average daily volume of 8,200 shares, the short-interest ratio is presently 0.0 days.
+VictoryShares US Large Cap High Div Volatility Wtd ETF (NASDAQ:CDL) was the recipient of a large decrease in short interest in April.
+As of April 15th, there was short interest totalling 100 shares, a decrease of 92.3% from the March 31st total of 1,300 shares.
+Based on an average daily trading volume, of 8,200 shares, the days-to-cover ratio is currently 0.0 days.

 Receive News & Ratings for VictoryShares US Large Cap High Div Volatility Wtd ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for VictoryShares US Large Cap High Div Volatility Wtd ETF and related companies with MarketBeat.com's FREE daily email newsletter.